-Add lemon zest, eggs, lemon juice, liqueur, lukewarm milk and keep mixing for about 2 minutes until the flour is almost incorporated in the dough.
+Add lemon zest, eggs, lemon juice, liqueur, lukewarm milk.
+Keep mixing for about 2 minutes until the flour is almost incorporated in the dough.

-Add salt and butter and increase the mixer speed to low-medium.
+Add salt and butter.
+Increase the mixer speed to low-medium.
 Keep kneading for about 8 more minutes, until the dough is soft and flexible.

-Remove the dough from the bowl and form it into a smooth ball.
+Remove the dough from the bowl.
+Form it into a smooth ball.
 Transfer the dough to the greased bowl.
 Cover bowl with plastic wrap.
 Keep it in a warm place and let the dough rise for about an hour and a half to two hours.
 It should double in size.
 (I just turn on the AC on 28-30 °C / 82-86 °F and place the bowl near it.)

 Lightly flour the work surface.
 Remove the puffed dough from the bowl and place it on the surface.
 Using a rolling pin, roll out the dough to a thickness of 1.5-2 cm, not more and not less.
 Using a round cookie cutter, cut out circles from the dough as close to each other as possible.